DTJF/libpruio/src/doc/_1_features.md

 # Overlays # {#SecOverlays}

-The libpruio package contains tools to create, compile and install device tree overlays in folder src/config.
+The \Proj package contains tools to create, compile and install device tree overlays in folder src/config.

 - Either an overlay with fixed pin configuration.
-This overlay type configures the pins to a certain state before the libpruio code gets executed.
+This overlay type configures the pins to a certain state before the \Proj code gets executed.
 The code can run with user privileges.

 - Or an universal overlay, that provide run-time pinmuxing capability.
-  That means the pin mode and resistor / receiver configuration can get changed when the libpruio code is running.
+  That means the pin mode and resistor / receiver configuration can get changed when the \Proj code is running.
 The later needs admin privileges.

 For a customized overlay adapt the source code, compile and execute it: